ChaseDickinson/packer-images/README.md

 ## TODO:

+- Figure out how to cut out the extra directory in the zip file export
 - Add Packer debug configuration
 - Vagrant boxes for servers
 - Remote development configuration for VS Code to Vagrant boxes